Select Page

 In short, it’s less complicated than it sounds.
 It’s essentially a subscription-based model that means you can use existing ransomware tools to execute ransomware attacks.
 Every successful ransom payment earns each affiliate commission.

-Defining RaaS – A Deeper Dive
+Defining RaaS – a deeper dive

 When we talk about Ransomware as a Service (RaaS), we are referring to a business model in the underbelly of the internet, where nefarious developers lease their ransomware software to affiliate criminals.

 What truly separates RaaS from generic ransomware is its franchising capability.
 It enables even those with minimal technical know-how to launch sophisticated ransomware attacks.
+And that means organizations face more attacks from more threat actors than ever before.

-The Evolution of RaaS – A Tale as Dark as the Web Itself
+The evolution of RaaS – a tale as dark as the web itself

 How the RaaS model works